Alef-Burzmali/netbox-data-flows/README.md

 ### Application

 ![All the data flows mapped to one application](docs/media/tuto-application-details.png) The application allows you to group all the related data flows.
+Optionally, you can assign devices or other NetBox objects to an application, using a custom field.

 ### Device tab views